techfolios/template-old/essays/programmed-to-kill.md

 Ethics, in simple terms, means to do good.
 However, this still does not explain what Ethics *is.* There are many layers to what Ethics is and what it does in programming.
 Programming-wise, ethics helps keep the programmer in check; they're essentially guidelines that one must follow.

 We must do good with our program; only publish if contributes to society and does the least amount of harm to someone as possible.
-Along with how we interact with others, like our bosses, co-workers or the clients; treat everyone fairly and those less privelleged must be treated better.
+Along with how we interact with others, like our bosses, co-workers or the clients; treat everyone fairly and those less privileged must be treated better.
 Client comes first after all.

 But simply put, in the most case, it's just common sense.